json-schema-org/understanding-json-schema/source/reference/string.rst

 - ``"iri-reference"``: |draft7| The internationalized equivalent of a "uri-reference", according to `RFC3987 <https://tools.ietf.org/html/rfc3987>`_

-If the values in the schema the ability to be relative to a particular source path (such as a link from a webpage), it is generally better practice to use ``"uri-reference"`` (or ``"iri-reference"``) rather than ``"uri"`` (or ``"iri"``). ``"uri"`` should only be used when the path must be absolute.
+If the values in the schema have the ability to be relative to a particular source path (such as a link from a webpage), it is generally better practice to use ``"uri-reference"`` (or ``"iri-reference"``) rather than ``"uri"`` (or ``"iri"``). ``"uri"`` should only be used when the path must be absolute.